STEVE INSKEEP, Host:

 BEARDSLEY: More carrots, says Maxime.
 While the food is delicious, the meal is clearly about more than what's on the plate.

-Ms. SANDRA MERLE (Dietitian for Paris Daycare System): (Through translator) These lunches help children develop the potential to enjoy a proper sit-down meal with an appetizer, main plate, cheese and a dessert, while taking their time in a convivial atmosphere.
+SANDRA MERLE: (Through translator) These lunches help children develop the potential to enjoy a proper sit-down meal with an appetizer, main plate, cheese and a dessert, while taking their time in a convivial atmosphere.